eivindsimonsen/gamehub-REMASTERED/README.md

 };
 ```

 You also need to set up a server using Node.
+And make sure the server is running.
 Here you also send a post request to stripe with the products from your cart.
 Remember to create an env file with secret content, ref STRIPE_PRIVATE_KEY